base-org/keyspace-client/README.md

-# Example Keyspace Client
+# Keyspace Client Library

-An example Keyspace client implemented in TypeScript.
-This client is the basis for the [Keyspace documentation](https://docs.key.space/) and will eventually become a client library for Keyspace.
+A Keyspace client library implemented in TypeScript.
+This client is also the basis for the [Keyspace documentation](https://docs.key.space/).

 ## Install Dependencies
 ```bash